Facebook Tips & Strategies

 Mastering Facebook's Photo Layouts

 When you upload more than one photo, Facebook automatically arranges them into a grid or a collage.
 The layout it chooses depends on the number of photos and their orientation (vertical, horizontal, or square).
-You aren't permanently stuck with the default, though.
+You aren't stuck with the default, though.

 Here's a breakdown of common layouts you'll see: